Sports Physical Therapy Clinical Residency Program

 • MGH Primary Care Orthopaedics Conference

-The resident will have the opportunity to instruct in the DPT program at Northeastern University.
-They will be a lab teaching assistant in the Musculoskeletal Management courses with the Residency Director who will provide ongoing mentoring to promote professional development as an educator.
-The resident will be expected to review and prepare for the material being covered in each lab session which will coordinate much of the didactic curriculum embedded in the residency.
-The resident will be involved with presenting information to the students, assisting with providing feedback to students on technique, promoting high level clinical decision making during case discussions as well as providing feedback specific to performance on written and practical examinations.
+As a resident you will be expected to review and prepare for the material being covered in each lab session which will coordinate much of the didactic curriculum embedded in the residency.
+You’ll be involved with student presentations, assisting with providing feedback to students on technique, promoting high-level clinical decision making during case discussions, as well as providing feedback specific to performance on written and practical examinations.

 Residents